Getting Certified to Work in B.C.

 It may take several months for your application to be assessed.
 During this time, the regulatory authority may:

-You must receive your certification before you can be hired and begin working in a certified job in B.C.
+You must receive your certification before you can be hired and begin working in a regulated job in B.C.

 Additional Training

-You may need to take more training to work in a certified industry in B.C.
+You may need to take more training to work in a certified job in B.C.
 This is called ‘upgrading’ or ‘bridge training’.
-Ask a regulatory authority or an employer what kind of upgrading or bridging you will need.
+Ask a regulatory authority or an employer what kind of upgrading or bridge training you may need.

 What if I can’t get certified in B.C.?